chuanqisun/htmaa-2025/src/posts/week-10/index.md

 ![Final mold](./media/v7-02.webp)
 **Incredible surface finish**

 Demolding and casting was smooth-sailing thanks to all the mistakes and lessons learned in previous iterations.
 The only issue is that due to the improved print quality, the fit between the two parts became a bit loose.
-I would have to adjust the model for the future versions.
+I would have to adjust the model for future versions.

 ![Final assembly](./media/v7-01.webp)
 **Mother mold, silicone mold, and final cast assembly**